-Kinesiology- Concentration: Exercise Science The Exercise Science program of study prepares students for careers in preventative and rehabilitative exercise and wellness programs in settings such as hospitals, government agencies, and fitness and corporate wellness centers.
+Kinesiology- Concentration: Exercise Science

+The Exercise Science program of study prepares students for careers in preventative and rehabilitative exercise and wellness programs in settings such as hospitals, government agencies, fitness and corporate wellness centers.
 A solid foundation in the natural sciences is the cornerstone of the coursework.
-Upon completion of the coursework students should have the foundational content knowledge needed to pass a number of nationally recognized personal trainer, group exercise instructor, and strength and conditioning certification exams, such as the American Council on Exercise (ACE), the National Strength and Conditioning Association (NSCA), and the American College of Sports Medicine (ACSM).
+Upon completion of the coursework students should have the foundational content knowledge needed to pass a number of nationally recognized personal trainer, and strength and conditioning certification exams, such as the National Strength and Conditioning Association (NSCA), and the American College of Sports Medicine (ACSM).
 Students choosing this concentration will meet the requirements for most graduate education programs in such allied health areas as physical therapy, occupational therapy, sports medicine, and exercise science.